altugbakan/accelerated-cpp-solutions/Section 1/README.md

 const std::string exclam = "!";
 const std::string message = "Hello" + ", world" + exclam;
 ```
-The first definition is valid, however the second one is not.
+The first definition is valid, however, the second one is not.
 This is due to the addition of two string literals, which is invalid.

 ### Q3: Is the following program valid?
 If so, what does it do?
 If not, why not?
 ```